-Real Madrid v Shakhtar Donetsk
+Benzema goals seal Real win over Shakhtar

 Post update

-Attempt blocked.
-Karim Benzema (Real Madrid) right footed shot from outside the box is blocked.
+Attempt saved.
+Heorhii Sudakov (Shakhtar Donetsk) right footed shot from outside the box is saved in the centre of the goal.
+Assisted by Manor Solomon.

 Post update